Extradition of a person in Latvia

 5) person has been granted clemency, in accordance with the procedures laid down in law, regarding the same criminal offence;

 6) the foreign state does not provide a sufficient guarantee that the state will not impose the death punishment and execute such punishment;

-7) person may be threatened with torture in the foreign state;
+7)the person may be threatened with torture in the foreign state;

-8) execution of the request to extradite a person may harm the sovereignty, security, social order, or other substantial interests of Latvia.
+8)the execution of the request to extradite a person may harm the sovereignty, security, social order, or other substantial interests of Latvia.

 Having received a request of a foreign state regarding the extradition of a person, the Prosecutor General’s Office commences an examination of the request.